Time to read: Approximately 2 minutes

-- Carry all necessary identification with you and first aid kit on the go
+- Carry all necessary identification with you and your Emergency Dog Kit

 - Have a portable drinking/feeding bowl with you and water/food if necessary (consider whether the water is safe to drink)

 - What will I do with toileting waste?

 - Have I considered any dangers e.g. baiting? stray dogs?